-Can you land a six-figure income with a four-year degree?
+Are there jobs that make six figures right out of college?
 Is it possible to rise to the top of the earning pool without spending time and money on a master’s degree?
 We take a closer look at a number of professions that prove a bachelor’s degree can still be valuable … if you choose the right field.

 It’s About More Than Just Money

-The point is, don’t choose a degree because it will lead to a well-paying career.
+The point is, don’t choose a degree because it will lead to a high-paying career.
 Choose something you love with a realistic understanding of salary ranges within the field.
 And recognize that salary ranges offer neither limitations nor guarantees.

 1. Bachelor’s Degree in Information Sciences